 This is an output from the Fano (default) or Jelinek (if selected in the call to wsprd.c) decoder.
 In Information Theory, metric is a measure of the "closeness of a path to the received sequence".
 The distribution of metric for 92513 spots at KD2OM is shown below.
 There is a broad asymmetric distribution at about 570.
 The singular peak at 810 is because that value is when the Fano (or Jelinek) algorithm has failed.
 In that case, the Ordered Statistic Decoder (OSD) is executed.
 It will come up with its decode, and if accepted, the osd_decode flag (see below) will be set to 1.
 This happened (osd_decode flag set to 1) in 98.8% of instances when metric was 810 in this test case with KD2OM spots.

 p0[k] to p3[k] are assumed to be the amplitudes of the four tones - amplitude because they are the square root of values with the same variable name.
 Below left is a histogram of sync_quality from 38,487 spots on 40m at G3ZIL 5-10 June 2020, and below right a scatterplot of sync_quality against SNR for the same data set, with non-parametric density contours at 10% intervals.

 Flag, either 0 or 1.
 If 0 then either the Fano (default) or the stack (Jelinek, only if wsprd is called with option -J ) decoding algorithms have been used to decode.
 These algorithms can end without a decode being produced.
 If 1 then the Ordered Statistics Decoder (OSD) has been used.
 This decoder will always produce a decode - but of course it can be wrong.
 Therefore, wsprd only accepts an OSD decode if the tx_call it produces is already in the hash table having been decoded previously by the Fano or Jelinek algorithms.

 Our conjecture: A measure of how well the incoming sync symbol sequence is synchronised to the sync vector sequence timed by the receiver's clock.
-The raw variable looks like to be on a scale of 0 to 1 but is recorded as the integer of 10 times the raw value in V2.1), hence care needs to be taken if comparing across versions.
+The raw variable is on a scale of 0 to 1 (but was recorded as the integer of 10 times the raw value in V2.1), hence care needs to be taken if comparing across versions.
 From V2.2 the overall equation is:

 A flag determined by user set options and the number of passes required to effect a decode.
 If wsprd is called with option -s (which it is not in wsprdaemon) this is the single pass (now very old) mode, so ipass can never be greater than 1, but (I think) can still be 1 if only a single pass was needed.
 If option -B was set (which it is not in wsprdaemon) then block demodulation is disables, only single-symbol noncoherent demodulation is used, and npass can take the values 1 or 2.
 Otherwise, npass may take a value of up to 3.